Economy of Kenya: Government debt

-Economic Stimulus Program
+Economic Stimulus Programme

-The Kenya Economic Stimulus Program (ESP) was introduced in the 2010–2011 budget plan.
-The initiative aimed to stimulate economic activity in Kenya through investment in long-term solutions to the challenges of food security, rural unemployment and underdevelopment.
-Its stated objective was to promote regional development for equity and social stability, improving infrastructure, enhancing the quality of education, availing affordable health-care for all Kenyans, investing in the conservation of the environment, building Kenya's Information and communications technology (ICT) capacity and expanding access to ICT for the general populace of Kenya.
-The Ministry of Finance aimed to use this program to achieve regional development for equity and social stability.
+The Kenya Economic Stimulus Programme was introduced in the 2010–2011 budget plan.
+The initiative aimed to stimulate economic activity in Kenya through investment in long-term solutions to food insecurity, rural unemployment and underdevelopment.
+Stated improvement objectives included regional development for equity and social stability, infrastructure, education, affordable health-care, environmental conservation, information and communications technology capacity, and access to IT.